 In recent years, the occurrence of polio has been reduced by 99 percent.
 NOW takes viewers to what may be the final offensive against polio through the lens of critically acclaimed photographer Sebastiao Salgado.
 From the Democratic Republic of Congo to Somalia to India, Salgado’s unflinching eye captures the poignant human story behind the world’s conquest of a deadly disease.

 Bill Moyers talks to John Leonard, media critic for CBS Sunday Morning and New York Magazine.
 After a long career as a literary and television critic, and social observer, Leonard gives viewers an inside look at how media consolidation and the quest for profits have become a priority over the journalist’s independence.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 BILL MOYERS: Why do you all up there care so much about Wahconah Park?